-12-time Paralympian Libby Kosmala has hung up her rifle after a 37th place finish in the mixed 10m air rifle prone SH1 at Rio 2016 Paralympic Games.
+Twelve-time Paralympian Libby Kosmala has hung up her rifle after a 37th place finish in the mixed 10m air rifle prone SH1 at the Rio 2016 Paralympic Games.

-The nine-time Paralympic gold medallist says she hopes to remain involved in shooting during retirement.
+The nine-time Paralympic gold medallist says she hopes to remain involved in Para-shooting during retirement.

 “I’ll continue shooting at home because it keeps me fit and I enjoy it.
 In fact, I’m training a young one at home at the moment, Steven Myers.
 He’s very new, but he’s very keen.
 I’m quite keen to get home and really train him.”

-The South Australian says while competing in Rio she tried not to think about former teammate Ashley Adams who lost his life last year in a quad bike accident on his Queensland cattle farm.
+The South Australian says that while competing in Rio, she tried not to think about former teammate Ashley Adams, who lost his life last year in a quad bike accident on his Queensland cattle farm.

-Queenslander Mark finished 12th, while Cain of Victoria was 26th out of 29 competitors.
+Queenslander Mark finished 12th, while Cain of Victoria was 26th, of 29 competitors.

 By APC Media